-According to the United States Department of Labor, Bureau of Labor Statistics, the number of MLT jobs in 2020 was 337,800.
-The job outlook for 2020-30 is 11% (much faster than average.)
-The median annual wage was \$45,620 in May 2020.
+According to the United States Department of Labor, Bureau of Labor Statistics, the number of MLT jobs in 2020 was 337,200.
+The job outlook for 2021-31 is 11% (much faster than average.)
+The median annual wage was \$ 57,800 in May 2021.
 Most medical laboratory technicians work full-time.
 Technicians who work in facilities that are always open, such as hospitals and some independent laboratories, may work evening, weekend, or overnight hours.

-WDTC's MLT Program have graduated three cohorts with a placement rate of 97%.
-The WDTC ASCP Board of Certification Exam three-year first-time pass rate exceeded the national average at 84%.
-Average salary for the 2019-2020 cohort was \$38,792.
+WDTC's MLT Program three year placement rate is 97%.
+The WDTC ASCP Board of Certification Exam three-year first-time pass rate exceeded the national average at 82%.
+Average salary for the 2021 cohort was \$26.33 per hour.